MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-E-Viruses-Serums-Toxins-Analogous-Products-Organisms-Vectors/part-113-Standard-Requirements/subjectgroup-ECFRa4cbfb362190bc0-Ingredient-Requirements/section-113.52.md

 (5) Alternate tests to determine the species of origin of the MCS may be used if approved by APHIS.

 (c) The MCS and either each subculture of cells used to prepare a biological product or the final pool of harvested material (with or without the stabilizer) or final container samples of completed product for each serial of such product shall be shown to be free of mycoplasma as prescribed in § 113.28.
-The sample for testing shall consist of at least 75 cm2 of actively growing cells or the equivalent, in harvest fluids.
+The sample for testing shall consist of at least 75 cm 2 of actively growing cells or the equivalent, in harvest fluids.
 The cells shall represent all sources of cells in the batch.

 (d) The MCS and either each subculture used to prepare a biological product or the final pool of harvested material for each serial of such product or final container samples of completed product for each serial of such product shall be tested for bacteria and fungi as prescribed in § 113.26 or § 113.27 (whichever is applicable).
 If bacteria or fungi are found in the MCS, the MCS shall not be used.
 If bacteria or fungi are found in a subculture, the subculture shall not be used.

-(e) A monolayer at least 75 cm2 from each MCS shall be shown free of extraneous agents as prescribed in this paragraph.
+(e) A monolayer at least 75 cm 2 from each MCS shall be shown free of extraneous agents as prescribed in this paragraph.

 (1) The test monolayer shall be maintained for at least 21 days using the medium (with additives) intended for growth and maintenance and under conditions similar to those used to prepare biological products.

 (2) Cells shall be subcultured at least two times during the maintenance period.
-All but the last subculture shall result in at least one new monolayer of at least 75 cm2.
+All but the last subculture shall result in at least one new monolayer of at least 75 cm 2.
 The last subculture shall meet the minimum area requirement specified in §§ 113.46 and 113.47 and paragraph (f) of this section.

 (3) Monolayers shall be examined regularly throughout the 21-day maintenance period for evidence of the presence of cytopathogenic agents.
 If evidence of a cytopathogenic agent is found, the MCS is unsatisfactory.